williamdemeo/Math700Homework/README.md

 [native GitHub app](https://github-windows.s3.amazonaws.com/GitHubSetup.exe).
 (If you have any trouble, please tell me.)

-+ If you're a fan of Emacs, you will love the emacs package called [Magit][], which enables you to commit and push without leaving the emacs editor.
++ If you're a fan of Emacs, you might want to install the emacs package called [Magit][], which enables you to commit and push without leaving the emacs editor--very convenient!
 (If you have any trouble, please tell me.)

 + [This page][] on recording changes to the repository is extremely informative.
 There is a lot of information on that page.
 If you're new to version